olivernybroe/LaraCalendar/readme.md

 Documentation is still in development.

 ## Introduction
-When building an calendar it can be troublesome when dealing with recurring events, this package is trying to solve this problem by making and easy to use builder syntax with easy extensibility. <br>
+When building a calendar it can be troublesome dealing with recurring events.
+This package tries to solve this problem by making an easy to use builder syntax with extensibility. <br>

 Install it via composer
 ```